bibanon/tubeup/README.md

 "_filename": "/home/USER/.tubeup/downloads/VIDEO.mp4"
 ```

-This is apart of the metadata process by youtube-dl and that one string is apart of the JSON metadata uploaded to Archive.org. it is located in each items `.info,.json` file.
-This cannot be controlled by us as it is a function of youtube-dl.
+This is apart of the metadata process by youtube-dl.
+That one string is apart of the JSON metadata uploaded to Archive.org and is availble to the public.
+It is located in each items `.info,.json` file.

+If you do not feel comfortable with this, send a pull request that reliably removes both IPv6/6 addresses and the filepath, or do not use Tubeup.

 ## Troubleshooting